The Absurdity of Tim Ferriss

 I watched a few other confessional vlogs.
 In one he tells us he keeps his phone in airplane mode during the day and when he sleeps, because every time he turns it off, he gets an uncontrollable barrage of text messages.
 He tells us he was scared to start meditating because he was worried he would lose his edge.
 He shows us his copy of Travels with Charley by John Steinbeck which his mother gifted him, that he annotated for maximum retention.

 I grew up in the Silicon Valley and lived in San Francisco as an adult, working in tech during peak delusion.
 I have quite a lot to say about my experience living in San Francisco during that time, something that has so quickly become dated.
 The quintessential San Francisco experience for me was when my roommate (in an 11-person flat, where I paid $1600 for my room where I could touch both walls at the same time), who was the CEO of a successful startup, gifted us with a 75 pack of metal forks.
 She revealed to us that she ordered takeout every night for dinner.
 Instead of washing the fork when she was finished, she would fold it into the container and throw it in the trash.
 I just don't understand where you would have to get to mentally to be able to do that.
-We had a dishwasher, but you could also just leave the fork in the sink unwashed.
+We had a dishwasher, at the very least you could just leave the fork in the sink unwashed.

 These are the kinds of people that when I lived in San Francisco recommended me the The 4-Hour Work Week like it was the Bible.
 I didn't feel like reading it at the time and chose not to.
 In retrospect, this decision may have been a foundational moment in my self-respect.
-After watching these videos, however, I was curious.
+After watching these videos, though, I was curious.
 What did he mean by "4-Hour"?
 Did it resemble anything similar to my lackadaisical approach to working?

 I read the Wikipedia page.
 It did mean only working 4 hours per week, but he suggested achieving that by hiring offshore labor at $5/hour and having them write fake blog posts for you.
 (This is of course what I am doing here).
 I then took a look at his smash hit follow up The 4-Hour Body.
 On his website, he claims in this book to gain 34 lbs of muscle in 28 days (natural, of course), with only four hours of gym time, and to produce 15-minute female orgasms.
 A hugely productive month for him, no doubt.

 These books are frankly shameful.
 This man is not well, and receiving more text messages than is probably safe for one person to receive.
 Most damming, Ferriss, in my mind, is responsible for the style of podcast where blowhards come on and talk about their routines.
-This has degraded society immeasurably and has spread from the underworld of tech motivation to the influencers of every kind.
+This has degraded society immeasurably and has spread from the underworld of tech motivation to influencers of every kind.
 Today we live in a world where any successful person feels the need to have a routine and share that routine with others.
 Ideally, it contains several oils.

 Looking back, I can't help but feel for this man.
 It is not his fault that these books sparked something in the public consciousness.
 A collective longing to become someone else (a man, finally) through discipline.